MarieMalarme/sublime_plugin_hide_comments/README.md

 ## Fold icon
 To my great despair, it doesn't seem possible to completely change the magnificent yellow fold icon as it was suggested [here for ST2](https://stackoverflow.com/questions/27474034/hide-code-folding-icon-in-sublimetext), though it is possible to change its background color by editing the color scheme file of your theme, as explained [here](https://forum.sublimetext.com/t/big-ugly-distracting-yellow-icon-that-replaces-folded-text/13350/16):
-- open the corresponding file - or create one if there's none: `Sublime Text 3 → Packages → User → ThemeName.sublime-color-scheme`
+- open the corresponding file - or create one if there's none: <br />
+  `Sublime Text 3 → Packages → User → ThemeName.sublime-color-scheme`
 - add the following lines, setting up the color you want for the icon background (note that the dots' color doesn't seem to be customizable):

   ```
   {
     "globals":